 If You Qualify: Plans That Cost Less

 Under the Affordable Care Act, you might qualify for a subsidy to help pay for your health insurance.
 If you qualify, the subsidy can be used to reduce the cost of your monthly premium or can be taken as an annual tax credit.
 To take advantage of a subsidy, you must choose a health plan that has been approved by the federal government and the government of Idaho.
 These plans, known as Exchange Plans, meet a set of standards that aim to eliminate benefit loopholes to make sure that people with pre-existing conditions are not being denied coverage.
-The sign-up process started on October 1, 2013 for coverage that commences January 1, 2014 for these plans.

 - For more information, read Why Get Health Insurance in the State Marketplaces